cyber-meow/anime_screenshot_pipeline/docs/Pipeline.md

 ### Tag pruning

 For now tag pruning goes through 3 steps.
-You can deactivate tag pruning by setting `--pruned_mode none`.
+You can deactivate tag pruning by setting `--prune_mode none`.

-- Pruned blacklisted tags.
+- Prune blacklisted tags.
 Remove tags in the file `--blacklist_tags_file` (one tag per line).
 Use [blacklist_tags.txt](../tag_filtering/blacklist_tags.txt) by default.
-- Pruned overlap tags.
+- Prune overlap tags.
 This includes tags that are sub-string of other tags, and overlapped tags specified in `--overlap_tags_file`.
 Use [overlap_tags.json](../tag_filtering/overlap_tags.json) by default.
-- By default `pruned_mode` is set to `character`.
+- By default `prune_mode` is set to `character`.
 In this case, if an image contains character, we try to remove hair, eye, and skin related tags using hard defined rules.
 Set `--pruned_mode minimal` to skip this step.

 All the tags are saved to the field `processed_tags` of metadata.
 We also process by this field if it exists by default (unless `--overwrite_tags` is used).
 If you want to process from the field `tags`, you should use `--process_from_original_tags`.